If you’re considering becoming a surrogate, you are probably asking, “What is the procedure for surrogacy?”

-Each medical professional has different standards for prospective surrogates, so what screening steps you have to take will depend upon their particular program.
-You will also have to complete social or psychological screenings before beginning.
+Each medical professional has different standards for prospective surrogates, so what screening steps you have to take will depend on their particular program.
+You will also have to complete social or psychological screenings before you can begin.

-Before the embryo transfer can take place, your medical professional will need to prepare your body for the IVF surrogacy process.
-This usually occurs through a mock cycle.
+Before the embryo transfer can take place, your medical professional will need to prepare your body for the surrogacy medical process.
+This usually occurs through a mock cycle, where you will receive the same medications as those you will take for the surrogate embryo transfer process.

-In a mock cycle, you will receive the same medications as those you will take for the embryo transfer process.
-Your reproductive endocrinologist will then monitor your hormone levels during your cycle to ensure that you are responding appropriately to your medication.
+During this, your reproductive endocrinologist will monitor your hormone levels during your cycle to ensure that you are responding appropriately to your medication.
 You will likely need to undergo bloodwork and ultrasounds to check the lining in your uterus.

 Your professional may also do a trial transfer, so the doctor can prepare for inserting the catheter to your body’s specifications during the actual transfer.

 After your professional has completed your mock cycle, they will know more about your body’s needs.
-Therefore, they can proceed with a transfer process that has the highest chance of succeeding.
+This is important so they can proceed with a transfer process that has the highest chance of succeeding.

-You will often be required to rest for a few hours at the clinic after transfer and a few days after you leave to increase the chances of a successful implantation.
+It’s also likely that you will be required to rest for a few hours at the clinic after transfer and a few days after you leave to increase the chances of a successful implantation.

 About nine days after the embryos have been transferred, you will return to the intended parents’ fertility clinic to test for your pregnancy through a HCG screening.
-This test measures your pregnancy hormone levels, and any count over 50 will indicate a positive, stable pregnancy (with counts over 200 possibly indicating a multiples pregnancy).
+This test measures your pregnancy hormone levels, and any count over 50 will indicate a positive, stable pregnancy.

 You will also undergo another HCG test about two days later to ensure that your pregnancy hormones are increasing, as they should double every two days.
 While you may have taken at-home pregnancy tests before this to measure your HCG levels on your own, these clinic tests will officially confirm your pregnancy.

-If you are not pregnant after your first embryo transfer, remember that it’s normal to require another embryo transfer process if the first doesn’t succeed.
-How many surrogacy IVF transfers you complete will be determined early on in your surrogacy contract.
+If you are not pregnant after your first surrogate embryo transfer, remember that it’s normal to require another embryo transfer process if the first doesn’t succeed.
+The number of surrogacy embryo transfers you complete will be determined early on in your surrogacy contract.

 If your pregnancy is confirmed at the clinic, you will follow up with an ultrasound six weeks later to check for a heartbeat.
-Only once a heartbeat is heard can you start receiving your surrogate compensation.
+Once a heartbeat is heard, you can start receiving your surrogate compensation.